microsoft/PowerApps-TestEngine/README.md

 - DOM abstraction - Tests are authored using references to control names that are defined at design-time.
 Test authors do not need to write JavaScript, and do not need to be familiar with the browser DOM of the app's rendered output.
 - Connector mocking - Test authors can optionally create mocks of network calls, typically used when Power Apps make calls to connectors.
 This allows the app to be tested without modification to the app itself while avoiding any unwanted side-effects of the external APIs.
 - Screenshot and video recording support - Test Engine can take screenshots at any point during your test execution, and records videos of the test run.
 This can be very helpful to diagnose failed tests and to understand what the actual experience of the failed test case was.
-- Managed Extensibility Framework (MEF) - Test Engine can take advantage of defined MEF interfaces to provide authetication, providers and Power FX actions using [extension](./docs/Extensions/README.md) assemblies.
+- Managed Extensibility Framework (MEF) - Test Engine can take advantage of defined MEF interfaces to provide authetication, providers and Power FX actions using extension assemblies.

 Build this project using the instructions below.
 This will create a local executable that can be used to run tests from your machine.

 Test Engine uses [Playwright](https://playwright.dev) to orchestrate the tests.

-Test Engine currently supports Power Apps canvas apps.

 ## Getting Started

+> ### Please refer [Test Engine Github page](https://microsoft.github.io/PowerApps-TestEngine/) for the latest documentation updates.

+> This project has undergone a major update as of Jan 2025, please refer [1.1.3-preview](https://github.com/microsoft/PowerApps-TestEngine/releases/tag/1.1.3-preview) for the previous version.

 To get started, you will need to clone the Test Engine code from GitHub, locally build the project, and install the browser(s) you wish to use to execute the tests.
 Once you have the Test Engine executable built, the repo contains a library of sample test plans and apps you can use to exercise the tool.